andreww/fox/DoX/FoX_wxml.md

 Undeclare an XML namespace.
 This is equivalent to declaring an namespace with an empty URI, and renders the namespace ineffective for the scope of the declaration.
 For explanation of its scope, see below.

-**NB** Use of `xml_UndeclareNamespace` implies that the resultant document will be compliant with XML Namespaces 1.1, but not 1.0
+**NB** Use of `xml_UndeclareNamespace` implies that the resultant document will be compliant with XML Namespaces 1.1, but not 1.0; wxml will issue an error when trying to undeclare namespaces under XML 1.0.

 #### Scope of namespace functions